-We have found that the best way to take the pressure off of ourselves is to invest in some tools that make packing school lunches WAY easier.
+We have found that the best way to take the pressure off of ourselves is to invest in some tools that make packing lunch boxes WAY easier.
 Sometimes a few lunch box hacks (and the right containers!) can make all the difference in how your child perceives their lunch- and expands the list of what you’re able to send, too.

-So if you find yourself looking for new school lunch ideas for your kids, look no further.
+So if you find yourself looking for preschool lunch box packing tips, look no further.
 We’ve got the right tools to help you step up your game (without adding extra pressure to your life).

 First up- what in the world can you actually PACK for kids to keep things interesting?
 I mean, I’m not suggesting you go full artsy Bento every day, but it can be nice to change things up.

 Here’s a list of ideas that can change up your school lunch routine (without going full Pinterest).

 These dishes are best served cold, saving you TONS of extra steps.
 Throw a skinny ice pack into their lunch box and it’ll stay cool all the way until lunch time.

 Here’s a few of our favorite cold lunch ideas-

 - Classic sandwiches- using a Pampered Chef sandwich cutter to make “Uncrustables,” or shaped sandwich cutter.
 (Get instructions on mass-producing sandwiches to store in your freezer.)